kevinadrianpl/personal-blog/content/english/post/passwords.md

 # The importance of secure passwords

-Password security is an important subject to consider and provides the first line of defence against unauthorized access to your computer and personal information.
-A strong password will ensure that your device is more protected against bad actors and malicious applications.
+Password security is an important subject to consider and the first line of defence against unauthorized access to your personal information.
+Strong passwords ensure that your device is protected against attackers and malicious applications.

 ## So how do you choose a good password?